What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe – Application Error.
 The application was unable to start correctly (0xc0000142).
 Click OK to close the application.”

-This error usually ties back to DLL files not starting up right.
-It could be because of messed-up system files, software not playing nice, drivers that need an update, or even malware trying to cause trouble.
+This error usually happens because of some DLL files not starting up correctly.
+It could be due to corrupted system files, software not doing well together, drivers that need an update, or even malware trying to cause trouble.

-To fix this, there’s a handy tool called System File Checker (SFC).
+To fix this, you can try to run a tool called System File Checker (SFC).
 Just open the command prompt as an admin and type:

 sfc /scannow